Experimental Information Retrieval

 Instructional Materials:

-TREC conference papers and Project Resources web page.
+TREC 2013 notebook papers, and past TREC conference papers, Project Resources web page.

 Workload: